dzhu8/JSMonitor/README.md

 ## Using the Prettier Integration (orange)

 The `orange` command uses Node.js and Prettier to format JavaScript and TypeScript files.

+We recommend that `orange` be called from the outermost directory of the project (this will ensure uniform styling for all project files).
+Otherwise, prettier must be installed in any isolated directory it is applied to.

 Prettier will be installed automatically if it's not found when you run the command.
 Alternatively, you can run `npm install --save-dev prettier` manually.

 ### Python Usage